COOLMSF/python-visualization-crawler/README.md

 Usage:
 python start.py

-This project is forked from https://github.com/Python3Spiders/WeiboSuperSpider.
+Thanks to https://github.com/Python3Spiders/WeiboSuperSpider and its author.
-Thanks to its authors.
+Thanks to https://github.com/AaronJny/DeepLearningExamples and its author.